AlPatinoComSol/GraChAID/README.md

 ### How to set up the API key

+It is very likely that the personal use of the API key falls under the FREE TIER.
+You have up to 15 req per minutte and 1,000,000 tokens per day in Free tier, it should be enough.
+But if you exceede this amount of requests or tokens you will be charged a minimum amount.
+For example for the constant usage of 5 active contributors I was charged for 3 USD in one week.

 1. Go to the [GEMINI API](https://aistudio.google.com/app/apikey) page.
 2. Click on the "Create API key" button.
 3. Select a project.